When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 — ITV2 (@itv2) December 2, 2019

-A promo was launched just a few days later, narrated by Love Island’s voiceover star Ian Stirling, naturally.
+A promo was launched a couple of days later, narrated by Love Island’s voiceover star Ian Stirling, naturally.

 Nonetheless, ITV has now confirmed that they’ve since pulled the promo following Caroline Flack’s arrest.